Do you frequently take last-minute trips?

-When you do take one, do you end up running around like a chicken with its head cut off trying to gather all your stuff, praying you don’t forget anything?
+If you answered “yes,” do you end up running around like a chicken with its head cut off trying to gather all your stuff, praying that nothing important gets left behind?

-If you’ve ever thought to yourself, “There’s got to be a better way!” you’re not alone.
-The struggle is real.
+If you’ve ever thought to yourself, “There’s got to be a better way!” you’re right.
+There is.

-But there’s a better way to handle spontaneous trips in the future: create your own “go bag.”
+To ensure you’re ready for spontaneous adventures in the future, create your own “go bag.”

 What exactly is a “go bag?”

 According to YourDictionary.com, a “go bag” (also known as a “bugout bag”) is:

 A bag or backpack with emergency supplies for use in an emergency evacuation and kept in a readily accessible location.

 It typically contains everything you’d need to survive for seventy-two hours.

 Sounds ominous, right?
 Well, that’s because bugout bags were created for use in the event of a disaster.
 Most people who have one at the ready have jobs that require them to be ready to travel at a moment’s notice.